What is a Bed Bug?

 It is also important to communicate heavily with the pest control companies.
 The company should preferably use more than one method of control, including those that have been listed above.
 Companies should be willing to negotiate terms of agreement and methodology.
 Those companies that refuse to may not be able to provide adequate service.

-Bed bugs are parasitic insects that are primarily nocturnal.
-Bed bugs are considered to be ectoparasites, as they exist outside of the host.
-Like most other parasites, bed bugs are particularly evolved to survive and locate food efficiently.
+These parasitic insects are primarily nocturnal and considered to be ectoparasites, as they exist outside of the host.
+Like most other parasites, they are particularly evolved to survive and locate food efficiently.
 They use heat and carbon dioxide output to locate a host, and usually form colonies and dwell near their host.
-A bed bug can locate a host from up to five feet away, and can travel up to 100 feet to feed.
+A bug can locate a host from up to five feet away, and can travel up to 100 feet to feed.

-Bed bugs are equipped with a form of anesthetic that they inject into the host prior to feeding.
+These bugs are equipped with a form of anesthetic that they inject into the host prior to feeding.
 This prevents the host from feeling any pain while the bug is feeding.
-Bed bugs also inject a coagulant to prevent the host from bleeding out while the bug is feeding.
+They also inject a coagulant to prevent the host from bleeding out while the bug is feeding.

-Once the bed bug has pierced its host, it runs its jagged mandibles over the wound, creating a hole sizable enough for it to receive enough blood.
-Most bed bugs feed for about 5 minutes, but it can take up to 10 minutes for one to be sated.
+Once the bug has pierced its host, it runs its jagged mandibles over the wound, creating a hole sizable enough for it to receive enough blood.
+Most feed for about 5 minutes, but it can take up to 10 minutes for one to be sated.

 Feeding Statistics

-Bed bugs can eat up to 6 times their own weight and after eating they appear highly engorged.
-Bed bugs are capable of surviving for up to a year without eating, but when a host is available, bed bugs eat about every 5 days.
+They can eat up to 6 times their own weight and after eating they appear highly engorged.
+These bugs are capable of surviving for up to a year without eating, but when a host is available, they will feed every 5 days.

-Bed bugs are most known for feeding on human blood, but are capable of and willing to feed on any warm-blooded animal available.
-For this reason, bed bugs can also become nuisances for family pets and other animals.
-Many animals can develop infections and illnesses from bed bugs, so it is important for pet owners to ensure that their pets are not infested.
+While they are most known for feeding on human blood, they are capable of and willing to feed on any warm-blooded animal available.
+For this reason, they can also become nuisances for family pets and other animals.
+Many animals can develop infections and illnesses from the bugs, so it is important for pet owners to ensure that their pets are not infested.

-Bed bugs seem to have been with human populations since ancient times.
-There are accounts of bed bug infestations in ancient Greece written as early as 400 BC.
-Pliny the Elder, a Roman writer and philosopher, wrote about the use of bed bugs as a treatment for common ailments such as bites and infections.
+These pests seem to have been with human populations since ancient times.
+There are accounts of infestations in ancient Greece written as early as 400 BC.
+Pliny the Elder, a Roman writer and philosopher, wrote about the use of these bugs as a treatment for common ailments such as bites and infections.

-Historical evidence shows that bed bugs were considered medically useful by many societies as late as the 18th century.
-Early methods of bed bug repellant and avoidance include the use of bed barriers and leaves tied with hairs to confuse the bugs.
+Historical evidence shows that the bugs were considered medically useful by many societies as late as the 18th century.
+Early methods of repellant and avoidance include the use of bed barriers and leaves tied with hairs to confuse the bugs.

-Bed bugs are sometimes known as ‘bat bugs’ because many scientists believe bats were their first hosts.
-The bed bugs then infested throughout the Mediterranean, most particularly in caves where bats and humans dwelled together.
+They are also sometimes known as ‘bat bugs’ because many scientists believe bats were their first hosts.
+The bugs then infested throughout the Mediterranean, most particularly in caves where bats and humans dwelled together.

 Ancient History